 Understanding and recreating an ecosystem in which humans can survive could benefit people who live in less affluent places where water or even clean air is sparse – regardless of whether these people are colonising a distant planet or living in a desert on Earth.

-To create this closed-loop system, ESA turned to an ecosystem based on a lake.
+To create this closed-loop system, ESA turned to an ecosystem based on lakes.
 Using resources from biology, microbiology and chemistry, researchers have already booked many successes, and some of the spin-offs are more down-to-Earth than you might think.

 Looking for organisms that could be harvested for food, the MELiSSA team came across a bacterium that cut levels of LDL cholesterol – the ‘bad’ cholesterol.
 The bacterium is now being further investigated as a possible medicine.